8426THMY/nvasm-new/README.md

 While the shader path is required, the output path is not: if none is specified, it will use whatever vsa or psa output by default.

-Currently, the valid options are:
+Currently, the only valid option is:

 | Option | Description |
 | --- | --- |